JohnAwesomeJr/bitcoin-sidechain/README.md

 --------------

 This project is still in development and not yet in a finished state.
 We welcome contributions and feedback from the community to help refine and improve our approach.
 If you're interested in participating, please

+INSTRUCTION FOR MIGRATIONS

+- if you are in development and want to create a migration just log back into the database container using the steps above and run this cammand. ```mysqldump -u root -ptest node > /host-machine/schema_dump.sql```

+- you can also do the same thing with no data in the tables like this ```mysqldump -u root -ptest --no-data node > /host-machine/schema_dump.sql```